Skip to main content

 Guidance from the Courts

 “There may be cases where the severe consequences for a child of suspension..., and removal or potential removal, would be disproportionate...
 There might well be need for flexibility to cater for children with special individual problems, whether psychological or material.
 A child suddenly violent at school towards a teacher might simply be repeating violence at home, not his fault, and not be capable of control.
 A child who behaves destructively or irrationally might be calling for help and deserve help rather than punishment.
 A child who steals might be from a disadvantaged background and be hungry or lack essential clothing items.
 The list could be prolonged.
 There is a statutory discretion conferred upon principals not to suspend, despite gross misconduct and harmful or dangerous example, most obviously exercisable where there are special circumstances, or a need for mercy and compassion.”
-(M and R v S and Board of Trustees of Palmerston North Boys’ High School 2003 NZAR 705, 718 (decided 5 December 1990).)
+(M and R v S and Board of Palmerston North Boys’ High School 2003 NZAR 705, 718 (decided 5 December 1990).)

 Document your decision